alipzsh/knowledge-base/AES-ECB-CPA-Prefix-miniboss.md

 build the codebook using the preifx: use the first 15 characters and brueforce the rest.

+we can append stuff to the flag. we will isolate a character at a time, then brute-forcing a single block, comparing these two.

 ```python
 from pwn import *
 from base64 import b64decode, b64encode